St Mary's Cathedral, Edinburgh (Episcopal): Design and construction

 The cathedral was designed by Sir George Gilbert Scott and the foundation stone was laid on 21 May 1874 by the Duke of Buccleuch and Queensberry, whose family had been supportive of Scottish episcopacy over the previous hundred years.
 Inside the stone was placed a bottle containing a copy of the trust deed, the Edinburgh Post Office Directory, Oliver and Boyd's Almanac, newspapers and coins.
 The cathedral's builder was G. W. Booth and the clerk of works was Edwin Morgan.

 St Mary's Episcopal Cathedral has four main doors: the west, east, north and south doors.
 The cathedral's main entrance is the ornate west entrance, from Palmerston Place, which features Saint Peter and the key to the Kingdom of Heaven.

 In preparation for the opening of the cathedral a congregation had been formed to worship in a temporary iron church erected on the site now occupied by the Song School.
 Beginning on 26 May 1876, it was ministered to by the dean, James Montgomery, and two chaplains, and grew rapidly.
 The nave of the cathedral was opened on 25 January 1879 and from that day, daily services have been held in the cathedral.
 The cathedral was consecrated on 30 October 1879 in the presence of about 200 clergy from around the country.

 The twin spires at the west end, known as "Barbara" and "Mary" after the Walker sisters, were not begun until 1913 and completed in 1917.
 The architect for these was Charles Marriott Oldrid Scott, Sir George's grandson.

 The reredos is designed by John Oldrid Scott and sculpted by Mary Grant.
-The critic Sacheverell Sitwell condemned the design as "peerless for ugliness, unless it be for its own sister, Scott's chapel of St John's, at Cambridge".
+The critic Sacheverell Sitwell condemned the design as "peerless for ugliness, unless it be for its own sister, Scott's St John's College chapel, at Cambridge".

 Music

 Choral services

 St Mary's Cathedral is the only cathedral in Scotland to maintain a tradition of daily choral services, for most of the year, with choristers drawn from its own choir school.

 It was the first cathedral in Great Britain to employ girls in the treble line as well as boys, in 1978, when Dennis Townhill was organist and choir master.
 In 2005, St Mary's Cathedral became the first cathedral in the Anglican tradition to have a female alto singing in daily services.

+It is the only cathedral in Scotland to offer Choral Evensong during weekdays on a regular basis.

 Song School

 The Song School was built in 1885.
 It was designed by John Oldrid Scott.
+The Song School walls were ornately decorated by the Irish-born artist Phoebe Anna Traquair between 1888 and 1892.
 It provided St Mary's choir with a rehearsal space which the choir use for their daily practice.
 It houses a second Father Willis organ (1829).
-The Song School walls are ornately decorated by the Irish-born artist Phoebe Anna Traquair.
-Guided tours of the Song School are available, at certain times during the year.
+Guided tours of the Song School are available at certain times during the year.